developersancho/JetRorty.Android/README.md

     - [ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel) - Designed to store and manage UI-related data in a lifecycle conscious way.
 The ViewModel class allows data to survive configuration changes such as screen rotations.
     - [Room](https://developer.android.com/training/data-storage/room) - Provides an abstraction layer over SQLite used for offline data caching.
     - [Paging3](https://developer.android.com/topic/libraries/architecture/paging/v3-overview) - The Paging Library makes it easier for you to load data gradually and gracefully within your app's [RecyclerView](https://developer.android.com/reference/androidx/recyclerview/widget/RecyclerView).
-    - [ViewBinding](https://developer.android.com/topic/libraries/view-binding) - View binding is a feature that allows you to more easily write code that interacts with views.

 - [Koin](https://insert-koin.io/) - Dependency Injection library.
 - [Retrofit](https://square.github.io/retrofit/) - Type-safe http client and supports coroutines out of the box.